-Simplemente bellas is an exmplary series inspired by Mabel Poblet's visit to a workshop at a women's prison where inmates were making plastic flowers from odd bits of plastic.
+Simplemente bellas is an exemplary series inspired by Mabel Poblet's visit to a workshop at a women's prison where inmates were making plastic flowers from odd bits of plastic.
 By themselves, the flowers were unremarkable but Poblet was moved by the satisfaction the women took in designing and creating them.
-Poblet's original plan was to make a portrait of a young girl overcome by circumstances she cannot control but the finished work also displays an invincible optimism that beauty can be created from ordinary materials and that there
+Poblet's original plan was to make a portrait of a young girl overcome by circumstances she cannot control but the finished work also displays an invincible optimism that beauty can be created from ordinary materials.

 Poblet arranged the flowers, using bicycle wheels for their containers and fixed them to an acrylic board.
 When an engine (in back) is turned on, the wheels gyrate, causing the 'realistic' flowers to blur into abstraction, alternating current indeed.
 She has said that she hopes viewers will be moved to think about the relationship between kitsch, folklore, and studio art, and also about the woman who made the flowers.
 "I thought those flowers deserved a context outside of prison to be shown the way Betsy and her friends would have wanted it."

 Like so many of her contemporaries, Poblet uses photography, video and installations in various combinations.
 Her interest in aspects of pop and kinetic art is obvious in her images of herself such as in Desolata and Narciso or Narcissus (below).
-Red is Poblet's symbolic color of choice; to her it stands for the polarities of life and death.
-Although she creates art with what are, for her, didactic purposes, Poblet does it with beauty and joy in the process.
+Red is Poblet's symbolic color of choice; it stands for the polarities of life and death.
+Although she creates art with what are, for her, didactic purposes, Poblet does it with beauty in the outcome and joy in the process.

 Born in Cienfuegos, Cuba, in 1986, Mabel Poblet (Pujol) graduated from the Instituto Superior de Artes (ISA) in 2012, In just a few years she has been recognized as a major figure in contemporary Cuban art.
 Her work is included in museum collections in France and Cuba and has been exhibited in North America and Europe.